-Nita: --yeah, it's hard to get those stats, because how do you get them?
-How do you get people to raise their hands and say, "Count me?"
-But yes, it's very prevalent, both the sex trafficking and labor trafficking, both children and adults.
+Nita: Yeah, it’s … it’s hard to get those stats, because how do you get them?
+How do you get people to raise their hands and say, “Count me”?
+But yes, it’s very prevalent, both the sex trafficking and labor trafficking, both children and adults.

 Jim: Yeah.
-When you look at the definition of human trafficking, for those that aren't in this day-to-day like you and others that we've had on the program, what is the definition of human trafficking?
+When you look at the definition of human trafficking, for those that aren’t in this day to day like you and others that we’ve had on the program, what does human trafficking, what is the definition of human trafficking?

 Jim: That’s just how it sorts out.
 But still, 100,000 a year in the sex trafficking area alone, you believe, is a low number.

 Jim: I’m sorry, but that, for Christian men, for Christian people, we should be on this.
 And I know many organizations are, and it’s one of the reasons we want to talk about it today, because so often we don’t talk about these things because it’s not ‘polite.’
 But the enemy of our soul is doing damage to these children.
 Speak to that alluring tactic that they use.
 Give us an example of how these human traffickers would lure a boy or girl in the United States into their clutches.

 Nita: Okay.
 Well, the first chapter in my book I talk about a girl we call “Sarah.”
 And Sarah came from a Christian home; her mom and dad were still married, had a great familyand Sarah was a straight-Astudent.
 This girl met her in one of her classes and began to look for opportunities to woo Sarah.Within three months of the time Sarah met Maggie at school, Maggie had introduced her to the trafficker, which Sarah didn’t know that’s what he was, and he came on to her about what a beautiful young girl she was, how he’d never felt the way he felt about anyone else--

 Jim: So all the things a young girl would want to hear.